Prior to troubleshooting your switch matrix, read the excellent discussion here.

 - Find the switch in the switch matrix table (see manual).

 - Test other switches in the same row and column (use test menu – see manual).

-- – If all other switches work: defective switch, wiring or diode.
+- – If all other switches work: defective switch, broken wiring or bad diode.

-- – If some other switches in the column or row do not work: broken wire.
+- – If some other switches in the column or row do not work: broken wire between the switches.

 - – If all other column or row switches do not work: defective plug, wire or CPU.
 This is what we are going to discuss here.

 A jolt of solenoid voltage to a switch matrix is deadly.
 So before troubleshooting, make certain there is no stray voltage present on the switch matrix.
 Use your DVM to confirm this.
 Hook one end of the DVM to ground, set the DVM to volts DC and connect the other end to each wire contact on the plugs going to the CPU.
 To make contact with those wires, it might be necessary to use a small wire.